Table of Contents

 For many current and prospective DoD contractors, becoming CMMC compliant isn’t going to be fast or simple.
 From changes to processes and personnel to the cost of new systems or expert consultancy, it’s not likely to be cheap, either.

-Challenge #5: Preparing for a CMMC assessment
+Challenge #5: Preparing for a CMMC Assessment

 Cost isn’t the only challenge when it comes to compliance.
 There’s also a significant amount of work to be done to prepare for a CMMC assessment.
 After all, being compliant isn’t enough — you have to be able to prove it.
+Naturally, setting up and maintaining the systems required to produce evidence will take additional time and resources.

 While CMMC is exclusive to DoD contracts for the immediate future, there is a history of other government departments and agencies adopting similar standards.
 DISA STIGs is a current example of this trend, with the most recent being the Cybersecurity and Infrastructure Security Agency (CISA) directive requiring all federal civilian agencies to implement a Vulnerability Disclosure Policy (VDP) — a trail blazed by the DoD and U.S. military.